nens/lizard-docs/source/f_servicesupport.rst

 * malfunctions reports
 * query, problem and defect reporting
 * requests for general technical support
-* submission of enhancement/ feature requests
+* submission of enhancement/feature requests

-All incidents relating to the Lizard software with the exception of enhancement/ feature requests are recorded and followed up at no additional cost.
+All incidents relating to the Lizard software with the exception of enhancement/feature requests are recorded and followed up at no additional cost.

 ==================
 Priority incidents